CICS110/CICS110.github.io/main/assignments/06-files/index.md

 You will need to use the functions you implemented in ```basic_io.py```, ```csv_parse.py```, and ```csv_split``` here, so be sure to import all three at the top of ```csv_stats.py```.

-Note: 6a and 6b are recommended helper functions that will not be tested by the autograder.
+Note: 6a and 6b are recommended helper functions that will not be tested by the auto-grader.
 You are encouraged to test them locally.

 ### **6a.
 Implement `get_stats`**
 The first thing we need to do is create a function that will calculate all of the stats we wish to work with.
 Given a list of numbers called ```num```, we can calculate the mean, min, max, range, and standard deviation by using several built-in python functions: